being-iota/Code-with-Buddy/README.md

-# DevCraft : Real-Time Code/Text Editor for Learners and Collaborations.
+Real-Time Code/Text Editor for Learners and Collaborations.

 **DevCraft** is a live collaborative code editor website where users can write, edit, and share multiple Coding Languages with compilation in real-time.
 It offers syntax highlighting, user notifications, and seamless collaboration for teams or individuals.